flash62au/DccExController/README.md

        * Extract the zip file to a local folder.
 The default folder for the Arduino usually looks like "...username\Documents\Arduino\".
 This is a good but not essential place to put it.
 4. Load the needed libraries to your PC.
 These can loaded from the *Library Manager* in the *Arduino IDE*.
     * *U8g2lib.h* -  Search for "U8g2"   Install version 2.34.22
-    * *AiEsp32RotaryEncoder.h* - search for "Ai Esp32 Rotary Encoder"  Install Version 1.6
+    * *AiEsp32RotaryEncoder.h* - search for "Ai Esp32 Rotary Encoder"  Install Version 1.6, or later
-    * *Keypad.h* - Search for "Keypad" by Mark Stanley   install version 3.1.1
+    * *Keypad.h* - Search for "Keypad" by Mark Stanley   install version 3.1.1, or later
-    * *dccexProtocol.h* - Search for "DCCEXProtocol"  Install version 0.0.2 or later if available
+    * *dccexProtocol.h* - Search for "DCCEXProtocol"  Install version 0.0.3, or later if available
 5. These should have been automatically installed when you downloaded the esp32 boards.  *YOU SHOULD NOT NEED TO DO ANYTHING SPECIFIC TO GET THESE*
     * *WiFi.h*  - https://github.com/espressif/arduino-esp32/tree/master/libraries/WiFi
     * *ESPmDNS.h* - https://github.com/espressif/arduino-esp32/blob/master/libraries/ESPmDNS